mohamedaleya/mohamedaleya/README.md

 ### Hi there!👋

-I’m Mohamed, a Software Engineer, Fullstack Web Developer and UI/UX Designer based in Tunisia.
-My main tech stack is JavaScript, React, Node, MongoDB and Next.js.
+I’m Mohamed, a Software Engineer, Fullstack Web Developer and UI/UX Designer from Tunisia.
+My main tech stack includes but is not limited to TypeScript, React, Node, MongoDB and Next.js 14+.
 I’m passionate about creating human-centric solutions.

 Feel free to connect with me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mohamedaleya) !